lenny-h/nextgpt/apps/infrastructure/gcloud/2-db-storage/README.md

 ## Important Notes

 - The Cloud SQL instance uses private IP only for security
-- Redis is configured for basic tier (1GB memory)
+- Redis is configured for basic tier
 - All secrets are stored in Secret Manager
 - Service accounts have least-privilege IAM permissions